-In the latest advice for education settings (UKCIS, 2024), this is defined as the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.
-Nudes and semi-nudes can be shared online via social media, gaming platforms, chat apps, forums, or involve sharing between devices using offline services.
+In the latest advice for schools and colleges (UKCIS, 2020), this is defined as the sending or posting of nude or semi-nude images, videos or live streams online by young people under the age of 18.
+This could be via social media, gaming platforms, chat apps or forums.
+It could also involve sharing between devices via services like Apple's AirDrop which works offline.
 Alternative terms used by children and young people may include 'dick pics' or 'pics'.

-The motivations for taking and sharing nude and semi-nudes are not always sexually or criminally motivated.
+The motivations for taking and sharing nude and semi-nude images, videos and live streams are not always sexually or criminally motivated.